Risikesan26/Borneo_2/README.md

 2. **API Configuration:**
-Open `index.html` and locate the `GROQ_API_KEY` constant in the script section.
+Open `index.html` and locate the `GROQ_API_KEY` constant.
 Replace it with your API key from the Groq Console.
 ```javascript
 const GROQ_API_KEY = "your_api_key_here";